If your child has changed suddenly — or no longer seems like themselves — you are not imagining it.

 And that is a meaningful clue.

 Important note: This page is educational and supportive, not a diagnosis or medical advice.
-If you suspect PANS/PANDAS, proper medical assessment and rule-outs matter.

 Every child is different, but patterns appear again and again.
 Symptoms can come in flares, and the severity can change over time.